 ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
 9 units (3-0-6); second term.
 This course combines three parts.
 First, it will cover fundamental aspects of kinetics, mass-transport, and fluid physics that are relevant to microfluidic systems.
 Second, it will provide an understanding of how new technologies are invented and reduced to practice.
 Finally, students in the course will work together to design microfluidic systems that address challenges in Global Health, with an emphasis on students’ inventive contributions and creativity.
 Students will be encouraged and helped, but not required, to develop their inventions further by working with OTT and entrepreneurial resources on campus.
 Participants in this course benefit from enrollment of students with diverse backgrounds and interests.
 For chemical engineers, suggested but not required courses are ChE 101 (Chemical Reaction Engineering) and ChE 103abc (Transport Phenomena).
 Students are encouraged to contact the instructor to discuss enrollment.
 Instructor: Ismagilov.

 ChE 114.
 Solid State NMR Spectroscopy For Materials Chemistry.
-9 units (3-3-3); second Term.
-Prerequisites: Ch 21abc or instructor's permission.
+9 units (3-3-3); second term.
+Prerequisites: Ch 21abc or instructor’s permission.
 Principles and applications of solid state NMR spectroscopy will be addressed with focus on structure and dynamics characterization of organic and inorganic solids.
-Topics include basic principles of NMR phenomena in solid state, high resolution techniques such as magic angle spinning (MAS), cross-polarization (CP) MAS, Double Rotation (DOR) and multiple-quantum MAS (MQMAS) for half integer quadrupole nuclei, and multiple pulse experiments for dipolar decoupling and recoupling, which expect to cover NMR methods that are routinely employed in studies of organic and inorganic materials chemistry.
-Hands-on experience will be provided via laboratory course on solid NMR spectrometers.
-Not offered 2016–17.
+NMR applications in the areas of heterogeneous catalysts, batteries, energy storage materials, etc. will be reviewed.
+More specific topics include NMR methods in solid state such as magic angle spinning (MAS), cross-polarization (CP), NMR of quadrupole nuclei, multiple pulse and multi-dimensional solid state NMR experiments, dynamics NMR.
+Hands-on experience will be provided via separate laboratory sessions using solid NMR spectrometers at Caltech Solid State NMR facility.
+Instructor: Hwang.